BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 Would he include a challenge cipher without solving it once himself to prove it was mistake free?
 I mean, maybe - I don't know?
 Was a mistake added on purpose to increase the challenge?
 Did he not even realize his mistake and somehow "solve" it in a proof-check while incorporating his same mistake twice? _Maybe_...

 Although, it seems reasonable to me that d'A devised a scheme for his challenge and subsequently lost the solution after publishing - Apparently will "abroad"!
-So you might stumble across an old piece of paper somewhere in Europe with the long saught solution this on it.
+So you might stumble across an old piece of paper somewhere in Europe with the long sought solution this on it.
 More than likely that piece of paper is very much destroyed though, as it turns out scrap paper is a hard thing to preserve.
 This was 1939, there was no cloud storage provider to back up the solution to.
 Paper is lost, soiled, destroyed, etc. ~~It's also worth noting...WWII ran from 1939-1945.
 For all I know his house blew up in a [German air raid](https://en.wikipedia.org/wiki/The_Blitz)?~~ Okay, the letter at least confirms that the letter was probably now _blown up_, but still...

 Additionally, he was getting older and would eventually pass away in 1955.
 Older people...forget stuff?
 Especially after experiencing WWII.
 Hell, I forget stuff and I certainly haven't lived through a World War.

 With all that said, let's assume it is **POSSIBLE**

 I would argue that d'A would not use something like a [one-time pad](https://en.wikipedia.org/wiki/One-time_pad).
-Why would D'Agapeyeff purpously include something he knew would be unsolvabe?
-This was an _elemetary_ book afterall...maybe everyone has just overthought the problem so far?
+Why would D'Agapeyeff purposely include something he knew would be unsolvabe?
+This was an _elemetary_ book after-all...maybe everyone has just overthought the problem so far?

 Some people say it was added as a "Hoax" but somehow, on the eve of WWII, I don't think D'Agapaffeye was in a joking mood?
 Especially with the topic of ciphers being exponentially more relevant on the world stage.

-~~There is the oustanding question as to why the ciper was removed in copies of the book after the 1949 edition (1952+), though.
-I guess we may never know.~~ I think with a citation from the publisher it's safe to say it was removed because the publisher/d'A himself was tired of receving letters about his unsolvable solution which he very embarassingly forgot how to solve himself.
+~~There is the outstanding question as to why the ciper was removed in copies of the book after the 1949 edition (1952+), though.
+I guess we may never know.~~ I think with a citation from the publisher it's safe to say it was removed because the publisher/d'A himself was tired of receiving letters about his unsolvable solution which he very embarrassingly forgot how to solve himself.

 So let's just assume it's possible?
 It's more fun that way anyway.